Skip to main content

 NameClear description of what gets accomplishedYes

-Planned Start DateWhen you expect to begin work on this milestoneNo
+Start MonthMonth you expect work to begin (YYYY-MM)Yes

 Together, these fields help you track whether value realization is on schedule—and surface delays before they impact your renewal.